adrobinoga/zk-protocol/protocol.md

 The terminals are considered a **server**, so when attendance records are requested, this is referred as a **download** operation, in a similar way, when data is sent from PC to the device, this is referred as an **upload** operation.

 When there are "intensive" operations (i.e. too much changes/transactions) the procedures begin with a disable-device command, this could be to prevent undefined behavior in the device.
 For small tasks, like get-device-time, there is no need for disabling and enabling the device.
-Simple task usually consist of a request followed by a reply.
+Simple tasks usually consist of a request followed by a reply.

 Based on the SDK design, a classification of the protocol functions can be made.